Michael L. Turney, Ph.D., ABC

-Following his return, Turney and the Communication Department both grew and matured.
-After five years, the faculty and enrollment had both nearly doubled, the journalism lab had been converted from typewriters to computers, and the tv studio had been expanded, rehabbed and updated.
-But, after his father's death plus some dramatic changes at the university, he opted to give up administration, step down from chairing the Communication Department, and return to full-time teaching, the activity that had initially drawn him into academic life.
+Ten years later, NKU again beckoned and I returned to chair the Communication Department.
+During my five years as chair, the department's faculty and enrollment both doubled, the journalism lab was converted from typewriters to computers, and the TV studio was expanded, rehabbed and updated.
+But, enough was enough, and I choose to step down and return to full-time teaching, the activity that had initially drawn me into academic life.

-Although scheduled to return to full-time teaching in fall 2006, Turney was talked into accepting another temporary administrative assignment as faculty coordinator for NKU's decennial re-accreditation by the Southern Association of Colleges and Schools (SACS).
-A massive task, it was made even more overwhelming by the complacency of the university's top administrators who assumed NKU's re-accreditation would essentially be automatic and saw no need to be concerned about the new standards SACS had established.
-So, after an incredibly frustrating year with virtually no upper level support, grossly inadequate resources, no authority to implement needed changes, and believing things would only get worse, Turney opted for early retirement and left NKU on Halloween 2007.
+In fall 2006, I was talked into accepting another temporary administrative assignment and became the faculty coordinator for NKU's decennial re-accreditation by the Southern Association of Colleges and Schools (SACS).
+It was a massive task made more overwhelming by the complacency of the university's top administrators who assumed we would automatically be re-accredited.
+After an incredibly frustrating year with virtually no upper level support, grossly inadequate resources, no authority to implement needed changes, and believing things were destined to get worse, I opted for early retirement and left NKU on Halloween 2007.

-"Wherever it was, the Communication Department was my campus home."
+"Regardless of where it was moved, I always felt that the Communication Department was my campus home."

-"I told students internships were their bridge from the classroom to professional life."
+"I frequently told students that their internships could be a bridge from the classroom into professional life."

 "Yes, I played The Ballad of Amos Kendall, my `original 19th century' ballad on the Cincinnati riverfront during the Tall Stacks Festival."

 If you need a guest lecturer, conference presenter, or communication consultant, I'd love to hear from you.

 Michael Turney's home page with links to work samples